stoeckley/Eat-Static/README.md

 (blend red-square [(= :red) color] square)

 ;; Now it isn't loose with the color requirement,
-;; however, because color is a required paramter,
+;; however, because color is a required parameter,
 ;; it does not appear in the defaults for red-square, ;; should you blend red-square into something else, like ;; a tiny-red-square where you want to keep the color as